 PREM: Definitely, definitely.
 But that comes down to so you know, we talked about these brand stories, oftentimes those pillars that we talked about are what is guiding our decision on whether or not this name would work, you know, in addition to the success criteria, so So now we come down to this point where we’ve gathered all of these names, we have this, you know, tons of rabbit holes, our search history is wrecked.
 We’re maybe shortlisting and then we get to like real world matters, which is like due diligence lens.
 I know you’re super passionate about that.
 But like, what is important when it comes to due diligence, like, you know, what do we like to consider what should people be thinking about even as they go through this process?

-Yeah, I mean, it really does come down to whether or not what are the risks for trademarking.
+LINZ: Yeah, I mean, it really does come down to whether or not what are the risks for trademarking.
 So we identify everything is low risk, medium risk or high risk, it is just a general parameter.
-And then we talk about the pros and cons of, you know, if you find nother, something that often comes up is the question is, if I have a word with just a slightly different spelling, in the finance industry, can I name it?
+And then we talk about the pros and cons of, you know, if you find another, something that often comes up is the question is, if I have a word with just a slightly different spelling, in the finance industry, can I name it?
 I kind of give it a different spelling and can we still use that in finance?
 And the answer is no, you can’t.
 If if you however, use that in a completely different industry like food, and there’s no one else in that.
 You know, that has that a similar name and any different spelling, then it’s fine because it’s more about what the word sounds like in the confusion in visual and and auditory confusion are just as important as actually that the written form of the word.
 So being able to do that due diligence, obviously because we’re in Canada most So far due diligence happens from the Canadian trademark database, it’s actually a free resource online, anybody can use it, it is a little bit, you know, it’s a tiny little bit of a learning curve to figure out how to use it.
 But once you get it, you get it.
-And then obviously, it’s just the it’s the legwork of like social handles, my gosh, finding social handles is probably my least favorite thing to do.
+And then obviously, it’s just the it’s the legwork of like social handles, my gosh, finding social handles is probably my least favourite thing to do.
 Because everybody and in their dog owns 20 of them.